-Have you ever been thinking how would it look like if somebody combined a good old M1911 design with a more modern and no less popular CZ 75?
-Of course, there is already a gun like this on the market – the amazing Dan Wesson DWX.
-However, what if I told you there was a completely different specimen, that did not combine the grip of the CZ 75 and a crisp SAO trigger from J. M Browning’s masterpiece but went the very opposite direction?
-What if somebody blended the grip angle of the 1911 and the mechanics of the CZ 75?
+Have you ever been thinking about how would it look like if somebody combined a good old M1911 design with the more modern, and no less popular, CZ 75?
+Of course, there is already a gun like this – the amazing Dan Wesson DWX.
+However, what if I told you there was a completely different specimen, one that did not combine the grip of the CZ 75 and the crisp SAO trigger from J. M Browning’s masterpiece but in fact went the exact opposite direction?
+What if the grip angle of the 1911 and the mechanics of the CZ 75 were blended together?
 Well, let’s dive into this!

-Back in the mid—1990’s Colt was looking for a new design to pick up the threads of a good old M1911 which was becoming obsolete for service purposes.
-Low capacity, single action only trigger and quite heavy all-steel construction forced Colt to start seeking a more modern solution.
-After all, only a decade ago the M1911 had been replaced in the US Army service by the Beretta M9.
+Back in the mid—1990’s Colt was looking for a new design that would pick up the threads of the good old M1911 which was starting to become obsolete for service purposes.
+Its low capacity, single-action-only trigger, and quite heavy all-steel construction, forced Colt to start looking for a more modern solution.
+After all, the US Army had replaced the M1911 with the Beretta M9 just one decade ago.

-The requirement was to take a top of the CZ 75 with its famous inverted slide rails design and the distinctive CZ 75-ish smooth trigger and combine it with a grip inspired especially from the angle perspective by the Colt 1911 to suit the preferences of the US customers.
+The requirement was to take a top of the CZ 75 with its famous inverted slide rails design and the distinctive smooth trigger pull and combine it with a grip inspired especially from the angle perspective by the Colt 1911 to suit the preferences of the US customers.
 The new gun was supposed to have a 10 round magazine capacity.
-It was decided, therefore, that if the new gun could only hold 10 rounds, they might as well make them bigger and hotter than an ordinary 9mm Luger.
+Due to the gun only holding 10 rounds, it was decided that they might as well chamber it for a bigger and hotter cartridge than the ordinary 9mm Luger.
 For this purpose, the emerging 40 S&W cartridge was chosen.
-A further requirement was to use a DAO trigger system as the gun was meant to be used especially by the Law Enforcement officers, many of whom were transitioning from double-action revolvers.
+A further requirement was to use a DAO trigger system, as the gun was meant to be used especially by Law Enforcement officers, many of whom were transitioning from double-action revolvers.
 Therefore, this gun would have been easier to use for them.
-The gun was supposed to use an alloy frame to reduce weight and unlike the good old CZ 75, the new Colt Z 40 was using a simplified version of the Browning locked breech where the massive lug above the chamber locked into the cut-out in the slide of the gun.
-This, after all, is a golden standard of the majority of 9 millimeters today.
+The gun was supposed to use an alloy frame to reduce weight, and unlike the good old CZ 75, the new Colt Z 40 was using a simplified version of the Browning locked breech where the massive lug above the chamber locked into the cut-out section of the slide of the gun.
+This, after all, is a gold standard of the majority of 9 millimeters today.

-The first result designed by the CZ’s talented designer Radek Hauerland was presented to Colt in 1997 under the name CZUB 40 BROD.
-Later prototypes were supposed to be called “Colt 2011” but as we all know, this name was already taken by a different manufacturer so in the end the gun was named Colt Z 40 which was supposed to implicate the cooperation of Colt and CZ by the two capital letters and the caliber of the handgun.
+The first prototype prepared by the CZ’s talented designer Radek Hauerland was presented to Colt in 1997 under the name CZUB 40 BROD.
+Later prototypes were supposed to be called “Colt 2011” but as we all know, this name was already taken by a different manufacturer so in the end the gun was named Colt Z 40.
+The two capital letters “C” and “Z” expressed cooperation between COLT and CZ, while the “40” referred to the caliber of the handgun.

-After successfully passing the exhausting test which comprised of firing 11,000 rounds without any major issues the designer worked on reinforcing some of the components to withstand the pressures of the hot 40 S&W cartridge.
+After successfully passing exhausting testing which comprised of firing 11,000 rounds without any major issues the designer worked on reinforcing selected components to withstand the pressures of the hot 40 S&W cartridge.

 CZ TAKES OVER

 In the end, only 1,745 pieces of the DAO Colt Z 40s were produced between 1998 and 2001.
-The CZ versions were much more successful from this perspective with over 15,000 guns of all versions produced.
+The CZ versions were far more successful from this perspective, with over 15,000 guns of all versions produced.
 But that’s not it!
 CZ also came up with an idea to cut CZ LE 9 on both ends creating a – wait for it – yes – CZ 2075 RAMI.
-And it was an even more successful CCW handgun that was discontinued only recently on behalf of more modern CZ P10S.
+This model was an even more successful CCW handgun that was only recently discontinued and replaced by the more modern CZ P10S.

 So, this is the story of early cooperation between CZ and Colt.
 Quite an interesting one isn’t it?